 Best Upscale – Topolopompo is an Asian-fusion upscale restaurant.
 It is omakase-style, meaning the chef chooses the dishes for you!
 Another gastronomic experience can be found at OCD Restaurant, which offers a tasting menu served in front of an open kitchen.

 Best Dessert – You can’t visit Tel Aviv without a stop at Yaffa Knafeh in Jaffa.
 This Middle Eastern dessert is super unique is sweet yet slightly salty and best served with ice cream on top.
 For a proper Ice cream shop, stop by Golda, Israel’s favorite Gelato chain.
+Lastly, Alexander Bakery is the best pastry shop you’ll find in Tel Aviv!

 * Indicates kosher however please confirm certificates before dining as information may change.